 Super Grover

 zenee

 Correction: When the lady runs up to the crashed baby carriage, in this shot the attendant in the booth in the background (seen in this specific shot for 2 seconds) you described as "motionless" and "frozen, with no animation on her at all."
-This attendant does not display movement in this shot; however, her stance and facial expression convey shock at what just happened, so she's staring with her eyes wide open and mouth agape.
-There's really nothing "revealing" about it.
+This attendant's stance and facial expression realistically convey shock at what has just happened, so she stands there staring with her eyes wide open and her mouth agape for the 2 seconds.
+Her animation is appropriate for this situation.
+There's really no mistake, and there's nothing revealing about it.

+Super Grover